Neurofibromatosis type I: Puberty and height

 Children diagnosed with NF-1 may experience delayed or precocious puberty.
-Recent studies have correlated precocious puberty in individuals with NF-1 with the presence of optic pathway tumors.
+Recent studies have correlated precocious puberty in individuals with NF-1 with the presence of optic pathway tumours.
 Furthermore, the heights of children affected by NF-1 have been shown to increase normally until puberty, after which increases in height lessen when compared to healthy counterparts.
 This eventually causes a shorter stature than expected in individuals with NF-1.

 Cancer

 Cancer can arise in the form of malignant peripheral nerve sheath tumor resulting from malignant degeneration of a plexiform neurofibroma.